Putin Hints At US Election Meddling By 'Patriotically Minded' Russians

 Seriously Putin's word as a man is a joke

-A few thoughts Sad Vlad the Mad (Score:2)
+A few thoughts Sad Vlad the Mad (Score:3)

-Even though I am a strong fiscal conservative and voted against Hillary, Russian interference in the US election process is the same as any other hacking efforts aimed with malicious intent, and is clearly ille
+Even though I am a strong fiscal conservative and voted against Hillary, Russian interference in the US election process is the same as any other hacking efforts aimed with malicious intent, and is clearly illegal.
+You assassinate your political rivals.
+Neither that nor the hacking are acceptable.
+Open bad mouthing in the press, sure, but that's political discourse.
+Informed voters can evaluate the source as well as the content.
+The current sourceless allegations against Trump, they could just as easily be attributed to "patriotic russians" who might be disappointed about the Presidents support of Ukrainian interests.
+The acceptance you show for the hackers within the russia just shows that, along with your other actions, in Ukraine for example, that under Putin the russia is a rogue state that needs to be marginalized.